 Individuals with the skills, knowledge, and resources necessary to carry out the proposed research as a Principal Investigator (PI) are invited to work with their organizations to develop an application.
 Individuals from underrepresented groups as well as individuals with disabilities are always encouraged to apply.

 D. LIMITATIONS ON SUBMISSIONS

-Applicant institutions are limited to no more than three pre-applications, or applications with one for each PI at the applicant institution.
-DOE will consider the latest received submissions to be the institution's intended submissions.
+Applicant institutions are limited to no more than one pre-application and one application for each PI at the applicant institution.